 See TOP10 Brands

-Table: The cryptocurrencies supported by the Coinbase Wallet and Edge
+Table: The cryptocurrencies supported by the Binance wallet and Edge

 Naturally, this is a huge benefit for any and all Edge users!
 The convenience is much appreciated, and an extensive list of supported coins is surely bound to attract more users to the wallet!